 Ferry to Sardinia

-Passengers traveling with the ferry to Sardinia will arrive at the second biggest island in the Mediterranean Sea!
+Passengers travelling by ferry to Sardinia arrive at the second biggest island in the Mediterranean Sea!

 Only 202 km lie between the mainland of Italy and Sardinia and the distance to Tunis is even shorter with 184km.
 Visitors will be welcome by a variety of beautiful landscapes, which have been shaped by mountains and plains and thus divided the island into numerous regions.
 With its characteristic Mediterranean climate Sardinia and its eight provinces Nuoro, Sassari, Oristano, Ogliastra, Medio-Campidano, Carbonia-Iglesias, Olbia-Tempio and the capital Cagliari offer an ideal holiday destination all over the year, although it can be rather quiet during the winter season.
 Tourists will be delighted with the numerous historical and archeological sites, the long beaches and the delicious Sardinian treats that the local cuisine has to offer.
 Over 600,000 hectares of Sardinian territory (including the territory of some smaller islands that belong to the autonomous region of Sardinia) is environmentally preserved being turned into National Parks, regional parks and sanctuaries and can be explored by interested visitors.